viamrobotics/docs/docs/program/apis/sessions.md

 With default configuration, sessions are automatically managed for you with Viam's `SessionsClient`.
 If you want to manage sessions yourself, use Viam's sessions management API.

-{{<imgproc src="program/viam-session-management.png" resize="500x" declaredimensions=true alt="An pictured analogy for Viam's session management API pruning client sessions within the Viam client ecosystem, with the session management API as a larger force managing viam-server's clients than viam-server itself.
-A planet and its moon is pictured, with viam-server being the moon, orbiting the session management API but possessing clients in its orbit itself.">}}
+{{<imgproc src="program/viam-session-management.png" resize="500x" declaredimensions=true alt="An pictured analogy for Viam's session management API pruning client sessions within the Viam client ecosystem, with the API as a larger force managing viam-server's clients' connection to the robot.
+A planet and its moon are pictured, with viam-server being the moon, orbiting the session management API but possessing clients in its orbit itself.">}}

 ### The `SessionsClient`